Linuxfabrik/monitoring-plugins/check-plugins/fs-xfs-stats/README.md

 ## Overview

-Reports internal XFS filesystem statistics from `/proc/fs/xfs/stat`.
-Useful for understanding I/O characteristics and identifying performance bottlenecks on XFS volumes.
-This is a data-collection plugin that does not perform threshold-based alerting.
+Reports XFS filesystem activity from `/proc/fs/xfs/stat` as per-second rates: read and write system calls, inode cache hit ratio, inode reclaim activity, and directory operations, plus the current number of active inodes.
+Intended for trending I/O and metadata workload on XFS volumes.
+This check is informational and does not perform threshold-based alerting.
 For further information, see <https://xfs.org/index.php/Runtime_Stats>.

 **Data Collection:**

-* Reads `/proc/fs/xfs/stat` and parses the following statistic groups: extent allocation, allocation B-tree, block mapping, block map B-tree, directory operations, inode operations, vnode, and read/write calls
-* All metrics are reported as continuous counters
+* Reads `/proc/fs/xfs/stat` and computes per-second rates for the read/write system calls (`rw`), inode cache operations (`ig`) and directory operations (`dir`), plus the current number of active inodes.
+* Rates are calculated in the plugin from the difference between two consecutive check runs, using a local SQLite cache.
+The first run reports `Waiting for more data.`
+* The remaining `/proc/fs/xfs/stat` groups (allocator, B-tree and block-mapping internals) are omitted: they are XFS-internal debugging counters, and several legacy `vnodes` fields are unused slots that always read zero on modern kernels.

 ## Fact Sheet